abalaji-blr/Projects/QuickReference/OptimizersIntro.md

 [TOC]

+# What is Optimization?

+Optimization is a process of selecting the **best feasible solution** among the possible alternatives for a given criteria.

+Usually, the  **objective function** is defined and the **optimization** tries to find the **set of inputs** to the objective funtion that results in a **maximum or minimum** in funtion evaluation.

+---

+# How to classify Optimization Algorithm?

+There are many ways to classify the optimization algorithm.
+One way to differentiate is - **whether the objective function is differentiable or not**.

+In other words, whether we can find **derivatives** (aka slope) or not.

+In the case of multi-variate objective function, the derivatives are called as **gradient** (aka partial derivatives).

+Some optimization algorithm uses - **First order derivatives**, whereas some other uses **second order derivatives** as well.

+In the case of multi variate, the first order derivative (aka gradient aka partial derivative) is called as **Jacobian Matrix**, where as the **second order derivative** is called as **Hessian Matrix**.

+---

 # About Optimizers and their parameters

 The **objective** of the optimizer is to **find out optimal weights** for a model for the given inputs (in our case, they are bunch of images).